lagdo/jaxon-dbadmin/README.md

         ],
     ],
 ```
-In the above configuration, the user will be able to access server information only on the `second_server`.
+In this configuration, the user will get access to server information only on the server with id `server_id`.

 The `access.databases` and `access.schemas` options define the set of databases and schemas the user can access.
 This options can only be defined at server level, and will apply to that specific server.
+The `access.schemas` option will apply only on servers which provide that feature.

 ```php
     'app' => [